SEI-ATL-3-8/todos-with-backend/README.md

 Use postman to create an account.
 The key that you get back will effectively become part of your base url for this project.
 Note that your account comes pre-seeded with some todos.

 ## Goal 1: Load backend data
+- `yarn add axios`
-- useEffect to load todos into state, peep it in inspector
+- write a function loadTodos to load todos into state
+- useEffect with loadTodos, look at our state in inspector
 - put a log into loadTodos, see that it is looping
 - put [] into useEffect to stop the loop
-- display our todos state in our jsx
+- pass our todos state into a TodoList component that displays them
 - use db id as key
-- separate our display loop into its own component, pass todos into it as a prop

 ## Goal 2: Filtering our todos
+- create a search bar
-- get the search bar wired up as a controlled input in App.js
+- get the search bar wired up as a controlled input in App.js, look at its piece of state in inspector
 - move the search bar into a separate component
 - need new piece of state for filtered todos, this will get passed into list
-- make a filterTodos function, we will wire it up to the search bar later
+- make a filterTodos function, we will wire it up to the search bar next
-- wire filterTodos up to the search bar
+- wire filterTodos up to the search bar with useEffect
+- this useEffect must depend on the searchTerm
 - note that the filteredTodos state changes in inspector
-- pass filteredTodos into TodoList instead of Todos
+- pass filteredTodos (instead of todos) into TodoList
 - setFilteredTodos to all todos on load

 ## Goal 3 (stretch): Marking todos as done